 Convergent Architecture: Three Domains, One Principle

-Infrastructure taught me: prevention costs 1x, correction costs 100x.
-Software architecture taught me: passive artifacts can coordinate without a central orchestrator.
-Agent orchestration taught me: the agent is disposable, but the context compounds.
+Infrastructure taught me that recovery depends on durable configuration.
+Software architecture taught me that passive artifacts can coordinate without a central orchestrator.
+Agent work taught me that the execution is disposable, but its accepted context can persist.

 Three domains.
 One principle.
-The intelligence lives in accumulated context, not in any individual execution.
+The leverage lives in durable, reviewed state, not in any individual execution.

 The Infrastructure Path

-I spent years managing Kubernetes clusters for DoD and Intel environments.
+I spent years managing 100+ Kubernetes clusters in air-gapped defense environments, and I run the same discipline today as a platform engineer in defense autonomy.
 The lesson that stuck wasn't about containers or networking.
-It was about where the value actually lived.
+It was about where the value lived.

 A running cluster is disposable.
 You can tear it down and rebuild it in hours.
 The GitOps manifests, the network policies, the hardened configurations that took months of security reviews.
 Those are the intelligence.
 The cluster is the execution.
 The accumulated configuration is the context.